ksvan/node-red-contrib-komfovent/reverse.md

 oc-x fields are shown with the same property if selected, but also set to 0 if not active.

 ## HTTP
 Det device has a built in webserver.
-This does not seem to return anything but 200 OK, even if wrong password, wrong input data in POST etc.
+This does not seem to return anything but 200 OK, even if wrong password, wrong input data in POST etc. But, if asking for a non-existing folder, it serves default index.html.
+If asked for a non-existing .html pages however, the connection is dropped, not served with a 404.